aganse/flow_models/README.md

 ### A. To install/prepare
-1. For full runs on a GPU-enabled EC2 instance (as opposed to just initial smaller scale testing on a CPU-only instance), I recommend following [these instructions](https://github.com/aganse/py_tf2_gpu_dock_mlflow/blob/main/doc/aws_ec2_install.md) from my [py_tf2_gpu_dock_mlflow](https://github.com/aganse/py_tf2_gpu_dock_mlflow) repository to set that up.
+1. For full runs on a GPU-enabled EC2 instance I recommend following [these instructions](https://github.com/aganse/py_tf2_gpu_dock_mlflow/blob/main/doc/aws_ec2_install.md) from my [py_tf2_gpu_dock_mlflow](https://github.com/aganse/py_tf2_gpu_dock_mlflow) repository to set that instance up.
+A GPU instance is recommended for the image based application runs.

+   The 2D and 3D data-points based application runs (applications 1, 4, 5)  are
+   fine on a cheap CPU instance (I've been just running on a t3.small for those).

+   I haven't gotten to the later-numbered application runs yet but I'm guessing either a longer t3.small run or running on a higher t3 CPU instance for application 6.
+And likely GPU instance for wave-based inverse problem in application 7.

-   I'm also working on some scripts to kick off the training remotely in a Docker container via AWS ECR using AWS Batch (that's what's in subdir `awsbatch-support`), but that's not ready yet.
-Meanwhile, simply installing on the GPU-enabled instance per those instructions linked above allows to run the training on there.
+   I've been experimenting with some scripts in subdir `awsbatch-support` to kick off the training remotely in a Docker container via AWS ECR using AWS Batch.
+But that's not all ready/settled yet, so you can ignore that subdir.

 2. Create the python environment and install dependencies:
     ```